Social Media Apprentice

 My role at the council primarily includes posting on social media, taking photos, creating videos and also the occasional piece of writing.
 Not forgetting the tea rounds which is really a job in its own right!

-You can read Daniel's current 2018 blog posts on this page below - or click here to read his archive of 2017 blog posts ...
+You can read Daniel's archived 2018 blog posts on this page below - or click here to read his archive of 2017 blog posts ...

 Before I started my apprenticeship with the councils I always saw Communications as quite a glamorous job, and to an extent this isn't too far from the truth.